5 Warning Signs You May Have Estrogen Dominance

 Our body speaks to us every single day, and it warns us about anything that is not functioning properly.
 For many women, that looks like Estrogen Dominance.

-Estrogen Dominance is a term that describes a pattern of elevated estrogen and low progesterone symptoms.
-It is the second most common hormone imbalance that I see in women in my practice.
+Estrogen Dominance is a term that describes a pattern where estrogen is elevated in relationship to progesterone levels.
+It is the single most common hormone imbalance that I see in women during our coaching sessions and consultations.

 Let’s break it down together: